The Basics: Overview

 What is depression?

 Teen depression can be a serious mental illness.
-If your child is depressed, she may:
+If you child is depressed, they may:

 - Feel sad or irritable (easily upset) most of the time

-- Lose interest in activities she used to enjoy
+- Lose interest in activities they used to enjoy

 - Have aches and pains for no clear reason